XinYaanZyoy/OCBooks/NLP/notes/course1/week1.md

 16. tokenize the string
 17. remove the stop words and punctuations
 18. stem the list of words using porter stemming
-19. import process_tweet from utils, it solves 18 steps in one call. (you need to get the path right to do this!)
+19. import process_tweet from utils, it solves 18 steps in one call. (we need to get the path right to do this!)

 __________________________